Lark, Tale Of Two Tunnels

 Ohio Copper was reorganized in March 1917 to provide the needed funds to take ownership of the Bingham Central railway and its Mascotte tunnel.
-The Ohio Copper company kept the railway and tunnel as a separate subsidiary for its remaining years, until 1951 when United States Smelting, Refining and Mining company bought out all of the surface and subsurface rights and property of the Ohio Copper company.
-After the separation of the tunnel from the Bingham Consolidated company, it was reorganized as the Bingham Mines company, and in July 1929 the United States company had purchased the Bingham Mines company.
+The Ohio Copper company kept the railway and tunnel as a separate subsidiary for its remaining years.
+The Bingham Consolidated company was reorganized as the Bingham Mines company in 1908, and in July 1929 the United States company purchased the Bingham Mines company.

 The Mascotte tunnel was at the 5490 elevation at its portal at Lark, descending from the 5565 feet elevation at its western end under the Commercial and Yosmite workings.
 The Mascotte tunnel at its maximum length was in service from about 1910 until 1952.
 It was a single-track tunnel, and extended over 14,000 feet into the mountain, to connect with the shaft of the old Commercial mine at the head of Copper Center Gulch, west of Upper Bingham (Copperfield).

 In February 1937, Utah Copper purchased all of Ohio Copper's rights (surface and subsurface) above the Mascotte tunnel (actually, 50 feet above the tunnel), then started construction of the Bingham-Copperfield vehicular tunnel.
 The tunnel was on a curve to avoid the workings of the open pit mine, and was completed in February 1939.
 The vehicular tunnel rose from 6100 feet elevation at Bingham to 6600 feet at Copperfield.